-The first time you ride a bike with a rack and loaded panniers fitted, the sensations is somewhat alien.
+The first time you ride a bike with a rack and loaded panniers fitted, the sensation is somewhat alien.
 When full, panniers can add a substantial amount of weight to bike.

 However, if you’re carrying a heavy load, then placing the weight on your bike can certainly save your shoulders and back from undue stress – and you won’t get the sweaty triangle associated with a backpack.

-Pannier racks and panniers are popular among commuters, touring cyclists and anyone who needs to carry a substantial volume – they’re great for day-to-day tasks like food shopping, too.
+Pannier racks and panniers are popular among commuters, touring cyclists and anyone who needs to carry a substantial volume – they’re also great for day-to-day tasks like food shopping too.

 Pannier bags need to sit on pannier racks – and thus setting yourself up is a story of two halfs.
 Here’s a look at what to look for with each component, and some product suggestions…

 Firstly, not all bikes are designed to have pannier racks fitted with ease – so you’ll need to ensure your bike is suitable before you go and buy a rack.
 A compatible bike will have eyelets for panniers near the tops of the seatstays and sometimes specific rack mount eyes next to the mudguard eyes above the rear dropouts.